CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ## Data approval for Data Access Committee (DAC)
 The Data Access Committee (DAC) is responsible for processing data access applications and managing access rights to different datasets.
 In practice, the DAC can approve or reject applications and revoke access rights in case of misuse.
 All the communication between the DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.

+### DAC process overview

+### Step 1: Confirm availability

 The Data Access Committee is established during the data submission process.
-When a dataset you are associated with is uploaded to Finnish FEGA, you will receive an automated email via SD Apply asking you to confirm your availability to act as a Data Access Committee member.
+When a dataset you are associated with is uploaded to CSC, you will receive an automated email via SD Apply asking you to confirm your availability to act as a Data Access Committee member.
 Follow the link in your email or log in directly to SD Apply at https://sd-apply.csc.fi/ and confirm your availability.

-### Step 1: Login
+### Step 2: Login
 As a DAC member, you receive email notifications each time when an applicant applies for data access to the dataset you are associated with.

 To start processing applications, follow the link in your email or log in directly to SD Apply at <https://sd-apply.csc.fi/>.
 Login to SD Apply is possible either with user identity federation systems (Haka, Virtu and ELIXIR login) or with CSC account.
 Use the identity provider your organisation/institution recommends.